Solana NFT & Compressed cNFT Tracking: Why a Wallet Read Isn't Enough (2026)

 Solana NFT & Compressed cNFT Tracking: Why a Wallet Read Isn't Enough

-- A cNFT uses state compression: data hashed into a Concurrent Merkle Tree, only the root on-chain, updates in the ledger.
+- A cNFT uses state compression: data is hashed into a Concurrent Merkle Tree, with only the root on-chain and updates in the ledger.

-- The Metaplex Bubblegum program powers cNFTs (mint/transfer/update via Bubblegum).
+- The Metaplex Bubblegum program powers cNFTs (mint, transfer and update go through Bubblegum).

-- A cNFT is not in a normal Solana account → a plain account scan misses it.
+- A cNFT is not in a normal Solana account, so a plain account scan misses it.

-- Two discovery paths: direct account reads (uncompressed Metaplex NFTs) + indexer queries (cNFTs).
+- Two discovery paths are required: direct account reads for uncompressed Metaplex NFTs plus indexer queries for cNFTs.

-- Tax is jurisdiction-specific — track mechanics, confirm tax separately.
+- Tax is jurisdiction-specific: track the mechanics, confirm tax separately.

 What compression actually does

 A compressed NFT uses Solana state compression: the NFT data is hashed into a Concurrent Merkle Tree, and only the tree's root is stored on-chain (in a single account), with updates recorded in the Solana ledger.
 This makes minting drastically cheaper than an uncompressed Metaplex NFT.
-The Metaplex Bubblegum program is the smart contract powering cNFTs — mint, transfer, and update instructions go through Bubblegum.
+The Metaplex Bubblegum program is the smart contract powering cNFTs, and mint, transfer and update instructions all go through Bubblegum.
 The ownership concept is unchanged; the storage and retrieval are not.

 Why a wallet read misses cNFTs